Multi-Game PC Setup with Dynamic Instructions Display

 Creating the Batch Files

 I place all batch files in a folder named "bat" on the desktop.
 A sample batch file is included in the GitHub repository for this post.
 Edit it to suit the game's requirements and save it to the bat folder.
-At minimum, you'll need to edit line 6 with the game's name, line 15 with the name of the executable of the game, and the end of the batch file with the commands to launch the game.
+At minimum, you'll need to edit line 6 with the game's name, line 16 with the name of the executable of the game, and the end of the batch file with the commands to launch the game.

-For some programs, such as certain emulators, you may need to change the working directory to the program's own directory with a cd
+For some programs, such as certain emulators, you may need to change the working directory to the program's own directory with a cd command before launching the game.

 The sample batch file will use NirCmd to move the mouse cursor to the corner, hiding it, and prevent the taskbar from appearing at all.
-If you need to show the taskbar, open the Run dialog with Win + R and run nircmd win show class Shell_TrayWnd
+If you need to show the taskbar, open the Run dialog with Win + R and run nircmd win show class Shell_TrayWnd.

 Advice for Configuring Games